Column: As former Cougs like Myles Rice find new homes, they deserve our respect

 The topic is timely because earlier this week, Rice was quoted in an Indiana 247 Sports story as saying, "I can never thank coach (Mike) Woodson enough for giving me a chance to be part of Indiana, what the coaching is, what the history is, alongside these players and brothers that I'll have for the rest of my life.
 It's the first time in a long time I felt I've really been wanted."

-What about former wing Jaylen Wells, who is preparing to hear his name called in this month's NBA Draft?
-A northern California native, he bet on himself and transferred from Division II Sonoma State to Power 5 Washington State, entered the starting lineup in the middle of Pac-12 play and authored one of the most iconic moments in program history, a four-point play to beat then-No. 4 Arizona on the road.
-After the season, he declared for the NBA Draft and as a means of keeping all his options open, he entered the transfer portal — which angered portions of the WSU fanbase.
+What about former wing Jaylen Wells, who is preparing to hear his name called in this month's NBA draft?
+A northern California native, he bet on himself and transferred from Division II Sonoma (California) State to Power Five Washington State, entered the starting lineup in the middle of Pac-12 play and had one of the most iconic moments in program history, a four-point play to beat then-No. 4 Arizona on the road.
+After the season, he declared for the NBA draft and as a means of keeping all his options open, he entered the transfer portal — which angered portions of the WSU fanbase.

 We could go on and on with the former Cougs who deserve the opportunities they've earned — former wing Andrej Jakimovski is using his grad transfer year to play at Colorado, center Rueben Chinyelu earned a spot at Florida and wing Kymany Houinsou landed at Loyola Chicago — but the truth is no matter their talent level, no matter their points per game or wins and losses, these young men decided their lives were better served elsewhere.
 You don't have to like it, but you should understand it.